ovrheat/raspberry_rtl_wh1080/README.md

 *msg_type 1 = time data*

 --
 For specific usage of rtl_433 (and other relative options) you can look at the [project page] (https://github.com/merbanan/rtl_433).
-Just don't bother them with questions related to Raspberry and pressure sensors... :)
+Just don't bother them with questions related to Raspberries/Bananas and pressure sensors... :)

 ------------------------------------------------------------------

 Notes:
-- this is essentially a 'hacked' version of [rtl_433] (https://github.com/merbanan/rtl_433); credits and kudos should go to this fantastic tool's authors.
+- this is essentially a 'hacked' version of [rtl_433] (https://github.com/merbanan/rtl_433); kudos should go to this fantastic tool's authors.
 - BMP085 code comes from https://www.john.geek.nz/2013/02/update-bosch-bmp085-source-raspberry-pi/ .
 Kudos!